 8. Can I earn my hours through Relay For Life?

 Yes - but you must do them the right way.
 The hours a student logs should be hours spent in service of the problem (“Not enough money for cancer research and treatment”), which means those hours should be spent raising money to help pay for her team’s entrance to the event OR working at a booth selling knickknacks and snacks while at the event OR working as part of the event staff for the organizers.
 The event itself, the “Relay”, is really a celebration and a symbolic gesture of the work that leads up to it, and hours cannot be earned simply for attending the event.

 9. Can I donate items for hours?

 NO. There is no direct connection between the value of a donated item and the value of service hour, so this would be difficult to measure objectively from the get-go.
 Moreover, most donated items are purchased by parents, not students, and thus the actual sacrifice has nothing to do with the student and thus is the "learning" component missing.
 Most importantly, though, a quick drop-off donation does little to connect the student to the community and to the need being addressed, which is the most direct purpose of the "learning".
 Now, the student can put in hours asking for donations for an organization (with their blessing and backing) and earn the hours that way.

 10. Why do I need to do another proposal for 2nd semester if I already did the same service learning project during 1st semester?

-At the end of 1st semester all service learning done up to that point will be turned into the student’s Tribe teacher.
+At the end of 1st semester all service learning done up to that point will be turned into the student’s homeroom teacher.
 Edgewood will review and see how many hours have been completed by each student through the first semester.
 Parents of students who are below the recommended 12.5 hours will be notified.

 10. What are “transcript hours”?